iAmJK44/serverless_pipelines/serverlessextract/readme.md

    ```
 4. Configure Lithops to use the built runtime (e.g. `serverless-extract:1`).

-5. Create an S3 bucket named *`aymanb-serverless-genomics`* to upload the data.
+5. Create an S3 bucket named *`serverless-genomics`* to upload the data.

 6. Run `partition.py` located in [partition](partition/) directory.
 This will create and upload the .ms files to the S3 bucket divided in 70 partition by default.